alifaizankazmi/codingWithoutCoffee/content/posts/reactTicTacToe6.md

 }
 ```

 So, the function either returns null or it returns the winner as a string ('X' or 'O').
-Based on this string value, we can figure out what squares to highlight - since if, for instance, the winner is 'X' then surely all the squares with a value of 'X' will constitue the winning move.
+Based on this string value, we can figure out what squares to highlight - since if, for instance, the winner is 'X' then surely all the squares with a value of 'X' will constitue the winning move. <small>Not always!
+One bug coming up.</small>

 Which component should take care of the highlighting?
 It can't be the `Game` component since it doesn't directly render the squares.
 It could be the `Board` component, then.
 The `Game` component will pass the winner to the `Board` component and in turn the component will conditionally set the `className` property of a `Square` component in its `renderSquare` function.